-Colette Fu makes pop-up books using photographs from her travels around the world.
-After receiving an MFA in Fine Art Photography from the Rochester Institute of Technology in 2003, Fu began devising opulent, complex compositions that incorporate photography and pop-up.
-She has designed for award winning stop motion animation commercials and freelanced for clients including Vogue China, Canon Asia and Moët Hennessy • Louis Vuitton and the Delaware Disaster Research Center.
-Her pop-up books are included in the National Museum of Women in the Arts, Library of Congress, the West Collection and many private and rare archive collections.
-Fu recently returned from a 6-month artist residency at the Swatch Art Peace Hotel in Shanghai, where she continued her “We are Tiger Dragon” project, an extensive visual exploration of China’s ethnic minorities.
+Colette Fu received her MFA in Fine Art Photography from the Rochester Institute of Technology in 2003, and soon after began devising complex compositions that incorporate photography and pop-up paper engineering.
+She has designed for award winning stop motion animation commercials and free-lanced for clients including Greenpeace, Vogue China, Canon Asia and Moët Hennessy • Louis Vuitton and the Delaware Disaster Research Center.
+Her pop-up books are included in the National Museum of Women in the Arts, Library of Congress, Metropolitan Museum of Art, the West Collection and many private and rare archive collections.
+In 2014, Fu attended a 6-month artist residency at the Swatch Art Peace Hotel in Shanghai, where she continued her “We are Tiger Dragon” project, an extensive visual exploration of China’s ethnic minorities.
 There she also designed China’s largest (1 spread) pop-up book measuring 2.5 x 5 x 1.7 meters high.
 In October 2017, Colette created the world's largest – Tao Hua Yuan Ji, a 13.8 x 21 feet pop up book that people could enter, at the Philadelphia Photo Arts Center.